MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-add-credit-mgmt-information-customer.md

 Also note that some information that is shown on the customer page is created by another process:

 1. The **Credit limit expiration date** is the date when the credit limit will expire.
-If you don't make an entry in this field is, the customers' credit limit won't expire.
+If you don't make an entry in this field, the customer's credit limit won't expire.
 2. The **Credit limit date** is the date on which the credit limit was created.
 This date is updated whenever the credit limit is adjusted.
 3.	**Temporary credit limits** override the customer credit limit for a period of time.
 It will be used instead of the credit limit to calculate the total credit limit.
 It is only shown if there is an active credit limit.
 You can add temporary credit limits using credit limit adjustments.
 4. The amount displayed in the **Insurance and guarantees** field shows the total value of insurance and guarantees that can increase the credit limit for the customer.